chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - The `Number` and `Boolean` constructors work in much the same way as the `String` constructor (if called with `new`, an object is created, otherwise, it returns the same type as the constructor)

   - When called with `new`, they create `Number` and `Boolean` **<u>objects.</u>**
-  - When called without `new`, the `Number` function converts its argument to a number, and the `Boolean` function converts its argument to a boolean.
+  - When called without `new`, the `Number` function converts its argument to a number, and the `Boolean` function converts its argument to a Boolean.

   ```node
   > Number('123');